lukenew2/crypto_automation_system/README.md

 ## Allocation Split
 First, open `strategy_config.json` and adjust the values next to each percentage to reflect your desired allocation split.
 Ensure the top-level key matches the symbol in TradingView.
 For example, if your strategy is based on SOLUSDT in TradingView, the key should also be SOLUSDT.

-## Increment Percent
-Next, open `app.py` and locate lines 28 and 56, where a parameter called `increment_pct` is set to a float.
-Adjust this value as needed to ensure your limit orders are filled promptly (e.g. 0.001 is .1%).

-**Line 28:**

-`order = trade_execution.execute_long_stop(exchange, trade_out, increment_pct=0.001)`

-**Line 56:**

-`orders = trade_execution.buy_side_boost(exchange, trades, increment_pct=0.001)`

 ## Execution Strategy
-To switch between multi-strategy allocation and buy-side boost, edit line 56 in `app.py` as follows:
+To switch between multi-strategy allocation and buy-side boost, edit line 86 in `app.py` as follows:

 **Multi-Strategy Allocation:**

-`orders = trade_execution.multi_strategy_allocation(exchange, trades, increment_pct=0.001)`
+`orders = trade_execution.multi_strategy_allocation(exchange, trades, increment_pct=INCREMENT_PCT)`

 **Buy-Side Boost:**

-`orders = trade_execution.buy_side_boost(exchange, trades, increment_pct=0.001)`
+`orders = trade_execution.buy_side_boost(exchange, trades, increment_pct=INCREMENT_PCT)`

 ## Important Guidelines
-This section is to go over important guidelines to ensure the system works as intended.
+For optimal performance, please follow these key guidelines:

+### Account Management
-- The account should be **solely** used for trading automated strategies **on the same timeframe**.
+- Dedicate this trading account exclusively to automated strategies operating on the same timeframe
-- Ensure all trades are closed in the account before activating the system, as open trades will disrupt account value calculations.
-- For similar reasons as above, avoid using this account for external crypto transfers.
-All strategies must start fresh, either with no trades at all or with the last trade fully closed.
-- Configured percentages in `strategy_config.json` should not exceed 98%, leaving 2% available for fees.
-- If using Buy-Side Boost, ensure that configured percentages in `strategy_config.json` are not the same, allowing for proper calculation of trade precedence.
+- Keep your account clean by fully closing all trades for each strategy
+    - A fully closed trade example: Buy 1 SOL → Sell 1 SOL
+    - An incomplete trade example: Buy 1 SOL → Sell 0.5 SOL
+- Avoid manual trading or external transfers in this account, as they can interfere with position tracking

+### Portfolio Allocation
+- Keep total strategy allocations at or below 98% in strategy_config.json
+    - The remaining 2% is reserved for trading fees
+    - Example: If you have three strategies, they might be allocated as 40%, 30%, and 28%

+### Buy-Side Boost Configuration
+When using Buy-Side Boost, trade priority is determined by:
+1. Highest allocation percentage first
+2. Alphabetical order for strategies with equal allocation
+    - Example: If both "BTC" and "ETH" strategies are allocated 30%, "BTC" takes precedence

+**Note**: Accurate position tracking and account value calculations depend on following these guidelines strictly.

 # Getting Started
 To set up the automation system on your own machine, we'll follow these steps: